 28 July 2012

-Most St John’s worts are in the Hypericum genus, the most common being Hypericum perforatum.
-Originally from Europe, Common St John’s wort got its name because it’s harvested for folklore and medicinal reasons on St. John the Baptist Day, June 24.
-My husband’s family was undoubtedly named for St. John as well.
+Most St John’s worts are in the Hypericum genus including common St John’s wort (Hypericum perforatum) which was named “St. John” in Europe because its root was harvested for medicinal and folklore purposes on St. John the Baptist Day, June 24.

 (photos by Dianne Machesney)